mazlo/google-spelling/README.md

 This is a simple API to use Google Spelling service.
-There are no external dependencies and the code is compatible with Java 5+.
+There are no external dependencies and the code is compatible with Java 6+.
+If you want to use Java 5, you need to place JAXB jars in your classpath.

 There are three ways to use the Google Spell Service: